commit-university/exploring-angular-2/README.md

-# DemoProject

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.
+# Exploring Angular 2 @ Commit University

+Example project made with [angular-cli](https://github.com/angular/angular-cli) for the talk on Angular 2 at Commit University the 22th of November 2016 made by [Matteo Ronchi](https://github.com/cef62).

+---

+`angular-cli` generated instructions:

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.